Your Coding Interview Prep Is Broken. Five Diagnoses.

 Hards feel productive.
 They're hard.
 You must be getting sharper.
 Right?

-Meta's interview pool is roughly 26% easy, 60% medium, 14% hard.
+Meta's frequently-asked question pool breaks down to 26 Easy, 60 Medium, and 14 Hard.
 Amazon's is similar.
 Mediums train something hards don't: the ability to navigate a layered problem.
 Hard problems are often binary.
 You either see the key insight or you spend 90 minutes in silence.
 Mediums have a brute force, then an optimization, then usually one more level.
 That structure gives interviewers three or four independent signals to score you on.
 A hard you don't crack gives them one signal: nothing.
+The sliding window algorithm is a great example of the layered medium archetype: a brute-force O(n²) first attempt, a one-idea collapse to O(n), and then a follow-up twist.

 If you're below 50 mediums in a category, skip the hards.
 More on why the difficulty split matters here.